CrimsonHollow/ShaguTweaks-more-mods/README.md

 - **Dragonflight Gryphons**
   *Changes the vanilla gryphons to the DF ones.
-USE ONLY ONE OF THESE*
+USE ONLY ONE OF THESE MODULES*

  - **Dragonflight Gryphons Dark**
   *Changes the vanilla gryphons to the DF ones with dark colours.
-USE ONLY ONE OF THESE*
+USE ONLY ONE OF THESE MODULES*

 - **Dragonflight Wyverns**
   *Changes the vanilla wyverns to the DF ones.
-USE ONLY ONE OF THESE*
+USE ONLY ONE OF THESE MODULES*

 - **Dragonflight Wyverns Dark**
   *Changes the vanilla wyverns to the DF ones with dark colours.
-USE ONLY ONE OF THESE*
+USE ONLY ONE OF THESE MODULES*

 - **Dragonflight Castbar**
   *Changes the vanilla castbar to a dragonflight themed one*

 - **My UI**
-  *Changes the position of stuff to where i want them.DO NOT USE WITH CENTRAL UI*
+  *Changes the position of stuff to where i want them.*
+  *(Minor issue with some chat windows being too big.
+U can unlock them and resize them urself).(Minor issue with debuffs being next to the minimap, U can move them using the Movable Unitframes Extended module*
+  *DO NOT USE WITH CENTRAL UI*

 - **Reduced Actionbar Plus**
   *Changes the position of the actionbars to where i want them.
-Also.
-DO NOT USE WITH REDUCED ACTIONBAR*
+Also attaches buffs to Actionbars (Will be made a seperate option down the line) .
+DO NOT USE WITH REDUCED ACTIONBAR MODULE*

+- **Restyle UI Override**
+  *Overrides some code to be used with the UnitFrame Big health Module*

+- **Restyle UI Deli**
+  *My own version of the restyle module.DO NOT USE WITH RESTYLE UI MOD AT THE SAME TIME*

+## Known Issues

+*Reputation tracking.
+If u care about tracking rep do not use Reduced Actionbar Plus atm.
+Always show actionbars.
+It will mess with Reduced Actionbar Plus.
+A workaround is to go to the lines 195 and 212 and change the SetAlpha from 0 to 1.
+Pet bars being gone.
+If its a temporary edit make a macro with with /script PetActionBarFrame:Show() else if u want it to be perma on go to Reduced Actionbar Plus on line 139 and delete the line. (will mess with ur buffs position)
+Weird party/raid frames.
+Im a solo player doing the hardcore challenge.
+I havent grouped enough to test/modify this option enough.
+Dont use my mods if there is a problem with that.*